 The decision tree constructed on Trial 0 is identical to that

-produced without the -b option.
+produced without the -b

 Some of the subsequent trees produced by paying more attention